gerth2/gerth2.github.io/_drafts/data_acq.md

 #### Back-end Requirements

 Signals need to be able to retain a history of values, since the change of the value over time is often of interest.
-Signals also need to have some notion of _timestamping_ - end users will care _when_ the signal had a particular value.
+[Signals also need to have some notion of _timestamping_ - end users will care _when_ the signal had a particular value](https://github.com/RobotCasserole1736/RobotCasserole2020/blob/master/RobotCasserole2020/src/main/java/frc/lib/DataServer/DataSample.java#L8).

 Signal data will be consumed by multiple simultaneous readers, all looking for data at a different rate.
 Driver dashboard, timeseries data plotters, a flat list of "robot state" values, log-to-file functionality....
 Each consumer will have particular requirements on what data it wants and when, and the signal will have to deliver to all of them.

 The consumers need to have the ability to configure what data they get out of the signal to ensure network bandwidth is only used as needed.
-Every sample transferred over ethernet should get displayed meaningfully to the end user.
+Every sample transferred over Ethernet should get displayed meaningfully to the end user.

 Two examples: A flat list of values in a gird that updates every 500ms only needs each value every 500ms - the in-between values should not be transferred.
 On the other hand, a time-series plot of three signals needs _every_ sample, but only from those three signals.
-No others should show up on ethernet.
+No others should show up on Ethernet.

-To facilitate this, signals are configurable to send data with TX rate and decimation specs.
+To facilitate this, signals are [configurable to send data with TX rate and decimation specs](https://github.com/RobotCasserole1736/RobotCasserole2020/blob/master/RobotCasserole2020/src/main/java/frc/lib/DataServer/AcqSpec.java).
 TX rate impacts how frequently samples are sent out over the network.
 Decimation impacts how many samples are skipped in each transmission.

-To ensure we don't use up too much memory at runtime, Signals are informed which clients are asking for their data, and how (tx/decimation).
+To ensure we don't use up too much memory at runtime, [Signals are informed which clients are asking for their data](https://github.com/RobotCasserole1736/RobotCasserole2020/blob/master/RobotCasserole2020/src/main/java/frc/lib/DataServer/Signal.java#L74), and how (tx/decimation).
 Using this info, the signal can internally determine which samples need to be retained in memory (_will_ need to be sent to at least one client), and which can be "garbage collected" (already sent to every client that cares).
-This dynamic allocation/dealocation of memory is not optimal for embedded systems, but we chose to do it in a focused manner.
+This dynamic allocation/deallocation of memory is not optimal for embedded systems, but we chose to do it in a focused manner.
 When zero clients are hooked up (usually what happens on the field), no storage or allocation happens at all.
 Memory and sample count is tracked at runtime, so we can detect and fix problems if needed.

 This helps us meet our goals of runtime efficiency as well - when no clients are looking for the data, the `.addSample()` should be a no-op.
 The `.addSample()` operation is designed to be as lightweight as possible, with the "send-to-clients" operation taking the brunt of the organizational work (and running in a lower-priority background thread).
-Since we're using a queue paradigm to store and send data, the rate at which data shows up on the ethernet link only matters to ensure visual displays stay nice and responsive on the Tuning Engineer's side.
+Since we're using a queue paradigm to store and send data, the rate at which data shows up on the Ethernet link only matters to ensure visual displays stay nice and responsive on the Tuning Engineer's side.
 No data is lost if the server happens to miss a tx deadline, it just gets put in the next data packet.

 ## Joint Requirements